AcePhoton8604/Enhanced-and-Tweaked/README.md

 Lastly, any help in anything here will be appreciated.
 I can't stress enough on how I'm new to Github, how this is all supposed to be an archive of what I'm learning and how I really, really want to work on this more.

+There is vastly more work left to be done.